Update: Looks rainy, but there’s plenty of room inside the lobby, as the UO Coalition discovered last spring.

 The word is that noted zoning easements lawyer and chief UO labor negotiator Jeff Matthews did not accept a deal at today’s mediation session.
 Would you, if you could bill $2400 for each day you dragged it out, and your paycheck ended the day you agreed to a fair deal for UO’s grad students?

 This is why UO will soon be replacing HLGR with its own labor lawyers.
+We will also be seeking local support from a top Los Angeles lawyer in the coming months and weeks, and appreciate any referrals.
 Unfortunately for our grad students they are still stuck dealing with Bob Berdahl’s leftover nastiness.
 And now with Randy Geller’s too:

 11/10/2014: UO Matters pays UO $94.58 for detailed HLGR invoices on grad student bargaining